-- 110 Operational costs arise through business management and technical management of the plant; data and digitalisation could help reduce these costs through improved (and cheaper) condition monitoring.
-Predictive maintenance based on data from condition monitoring systems can avoid unplanned maintenance, which reduces OPEX and increases energy production.
-These were high priority applications in a 2020 survey reported in Berkhout et al. (2020). - Maintenance costs can be reduced by minimizing the need for maintenance, and by reducing the business impact and cost of those actions.
-Wear and tear which incurs maintenance can be reduced by improved turbine design, and by minimising loads through controls that use turbine sensors (Pettas et al., 2018) or integrate external information from e.g. wind lidar (Schlipf et al., 2018).
-Digital twins driven by sensor data can be used to quantify remaining lifetime and inform control actions or maintenance decisions (Branlard et al., 2020; Pettas et al., 2018; Rinker et al., 2018).
-Maintenance can also be made easier or more effective through the use of virtual reality (VR) for maintenance planning, augmented reality (AR) to help technicians identify equipment, online manuals accessed using speech-recognition systems, inspection by unmanned aerial vehicles (UAVs) or the use of robots to carry out repairs, and many other tools (see e.g., Kapp et al., 2022; Eggert et al., 2020). - Amount of energy Digitalisation can increase the amount of energy generated by a turbine by detecting losses due to blade soiling, icing, damage, or erosion and allowing the operator to clean the blades, start deicing systems, or carry out repairs.
-It can enable wind-plant level control strategies that reduce wake interaction and thus reduce energy losses (Fleming et al., 2017; Simley et al., 2023).
+that use turbine sensors (Pettas et al., 2018) or integrate external information from, for example, wind lidar (Schlipf et al., 2018).
+Digital twins driven by sensor data can be used to quantify the remaining lifetime and inform control actions or maintenance decisions (Branlard et al., 2020; Pettas et al., 2018; Rinker et al., 2018).
+Maintenance can also be made easier or more effective through the use of virtual reality (VR) for maintenance planning, augmented reality (AR) to help technicians identify equipment, online manuals accessed using speech-recognition systems, inspection by unmanned aerial vehicles (UAVs), or the use of robots to carry out repairs, as well as many other tools (see, for example, Kapp et al., 2022; Eggert et al., 2020).

+- Digitalisation can increase the amount of energy generated by a turbine by detecting losses due to blade soiling, icing, damage, or erosion and allowing the operator to clean the blades, start de-icing systems, or carry out repairs.
+It can enable wind-plant-level control strategies that reduce wake interaction and thus reduce energy losses (Fleming et al., 2017; Simley et al., 2023).